 THE MISTERY OF THE PAINTINGS OF PIAZZA LEANDRA

-In 1972 Tarcisio De Paolis, after buying a house in the historic Piazza Leandra realised that under some layers of lime, paint and wall paper, there were some extremely beautiful paintings.
+In 1972 Tarcisio De Paolis, after buying a house in the historic Leandra Square (Piazza Leandra) realised that under some layers of lime, paint and wall paper, there were some extremely beautiful paintings.
 It was a replica of the frescos by Raphael of the Room of Heliodorus in the Vatican, commissioned by Pope Julius II between 1511 and 1514.

 Thanks to careful restoration works, today most of those paintings have been brought to light and some details reveal mysterious differences with the corrisponding paintings in the Apostolic Palace, making the mystery about their origin even more impenetrable and fascinating.